-HALOCK’s team of industry experts has developed a range of security services to help your health care organization better manage current issues and prepare for new attacks, including:
+HALOCK’s team of industry experts has developed a range of hospital cyber security services to help your healthcare organization better manage current issues and prepare for new attacks, including:

 - Penetration Testing: As healthcare IT grows more complex, companies increasingly rely on third-party and open-source solutions to streamline deployments and infrastructure.
 Penetration testing from HALOCK helps identify potential vulnerabilities and deploy remediation strategies before cyber attackers compromise your network.
 Before launching a new telemedicine app, validate it is secure to handle private data.
 If you have changes on your network or are integrating systems with a recent acquisition, test your changing environment.
 Test to see if your controls and team can respond appropriately in the event of a breach with an Assumed Breach or Adversary Simulation penetration test.
 Conduct a remediation verification pen test to confirm vulnerabilities are fixed.
 Consider a Recurring Penetration Testing program to assess your safeguards throughout the year for a proactive security approach.

 - Healthcare Incident Response: Should you experience a breach, HALOCK has the tools and expertise you need to quickly recover after a security incident and track the problem to its source.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
 How your team responds, and how quickly they can minimize risk and impact of a cyber attack.
 Many cyber insurance companies require a written incident response plan for coverage.
 Explore an ongoing program that gets in front of any potential threats or attacks.
 You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.